 It is really difficult to measure the benefits of CX, and you might be tempted to skip the ROI calculation.
 Don’t give up and organize your analysis around these two steps described below.

 Step 1.
 Find Out the Business Metrics Most Influenced by CX

 The metrics that are usually considered relevant:

-- revenue – analysis show that for each point of increase in Forrester’s Customer Experience Index brings hundreds of millions of dollars to the big companies
+- Revenue – analysis shows that each point of increase in Forrester’s Customer Experience Index brings hundreds of millions of dollars to the big companies.

-- customer retention – great CX strategies keeps your clients loyal, so your retention rate will increase, which will lead to more revenues at the end of the year
+- Customer Retention – great CX strategies keep your clients loyal, so your retention rate will increase, which will lead to more revenues at the end of the year

-- cost-to-serve – reducing the effort to solve customers’ problems that appear after the sale you save money.
+- Cost-to-Serve – You save money by reducing the effort to solve customers’ problems that appear after the sale.
 As simple as that!